Zheng Yi Sao: Surrendering to the Qing authorities

 With Macau's Ouvidor (magistrate) Miguel José de Arriaga as mediator, Zheng Yi Sao, Zhang Bao, and Bai Ling officially met on Zhang Bao's flagship on February 21, 1810.
 The negotiations quickly broke down when Bai Ling refused Zheng Yi Sao and Zhang Bao's demand of retaining 5,000 subordinates and 80 ships for entering the salt trade and joining the anti-pirate campaign in western Guangdong.
 At the end of the day, ten British Indiamen sailed past the pirate fleet and alarmed Zhang Bao, who suspected some sort of Sino-European trap and quickly retreated.

+Meanwhile, the governor of Macau Lucas José de Alvarenga refused to host the pirate fleet or the signing of their surrender in the city, hence Arriaga and Qing emissaries continued talks at Kun Iam Temple.
+They later met with Imperial delegates at Qianshan and they decided to have Zhang Bao surrender his fleet close by.

 On April 17, Zheng Yi Sao, wanting to break the deadlock, personally led a delegation of 17 women and children to the Yamen at Guangzhou and negotiated with Bai Ling, where he yielded to her demands.
 On April 20, 1810, Zheng Yi Sao and Zhang Bao officially surrendered to Bai Ling near Furongsha (芙蓉沙, near what is now Guzaiwan 古仔湾) with 17,318 pirates, 226 ships, 1,315 cannons, and 2,798 assorted weapons.
 Zheng Yi Sao surrendered with 24 ships and 1,433 pirates under her personal command.
+At the meeting with Qing authorities, Zhang Bao sat near Arriaga and demanded to be treated as a free man by the Qing since he had only been defeated by the Portuguese.
 Zhang Bao was awarded the rank of lieutenant (千總), and was allowed to retain a private fleet of 20 to 30 ships.
 Zheng Yi Sao was also given permission to officially marry Zhang Bao.
 Zheng Yi Sao and her crews were pardoned, and the men received pork, wine and money.
-Along with the amnesty she was granted, Zheng Yi Sao was also given land in Canton where she owned and operated a very successful gambling house.
+Nevertheless, 14 of the worst pirates were beheaded and their heads displayed on pikes between Macau and Qianshan, while 126 more were executed, 151 banished for life and 60 exiled for two years.